-This article is part of a series created in collaboration between RBC Wealth Management Estate & Trust Services and David Chilton, author of best-selling personal finance guides The Wealthy Barber and The Wealthy Barber Returns, and former dragon on CBC’s Dragons’ Den. #TrustRoyalTrust
+This article is part of a series created in collaboration between RBC Wealth Management Royal Trust and David Chilton, author of best-selling personal finance guides The Wealthy Barber and The Wealthy Barber Returns, and former dragon on CBC’s Dragons’ Den. #TrustRoyalTrust

 I’m 57 years old (though, I would argue I look only 56).
 At this age, my generation’s parents are passing away with saddening regularity.
 My mother (and hero) died two summers ago and I seem to attend at least one funeral a month of a friend’s mom or dad.

 Even when the parent has been battling a major health issue and, thus, enduring a low quality of life.
 Even when the parent has been blessed to live into his or her late 80s or 90s.

 It’s still the loss of a mom.
 Or a dad.
 A grandparent.
 An inspiration.
 A huge influence.
 A big part of who we are.

 The grief and its associated stress are difficult to cope with for all of us.

 Compounding the challenge is the fact that we’re often also doing our best to help others (for example, our children, the deceased’s grandchildren) to deal with this extremely emotional experience.